Reliability Testing Services - BetterQA

 Reliability Test Planning

-You can monitor reliability after the software has entered production.
-The organization and staff responsible for the software’s operation must be consulted when gathering reliability requirements for test planning.
+Effective reliability testing requires strategic planning that addresses multiple critical aspects.
+You can monitor reliability after the software has entered production, but the organization and staff responsible for the software's operation must be consulted when gathering reliability requirements for test planning.

 The Technical Test Analyst may select a reliability growth model that shows the expected reliability levels over time.
 A reliability growth model can provide valuable information to the Test Manager by comparing the expected and achieved reliability levels.